bgoonz/BGOONZ_BLOG_2.0/docs/README.md

 ## 🎓 Learning Gatsby
 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/)

 .
 Here are some places to start:
 -   **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby**](https://www.gatsbyjs.com/tutorial/)

-.\*\* It starts with zero assumptions about your level of ability and walks through every step of the process -
+.\*\* It starts with zero assumptions about your level of ability and walks through every step of the process.
+-
 -   **To dive straight into code samples, head [to our documentation**](https://www.gatsbyjs.com/docs/)

 .\*\* In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.
 ## 💫 Deploy